Automattic/big-sky-agents/README.md

 ## LocalAI

-Using LocalAI, you can run the LLM inference locally on your machine.
+Using LocalAI, you can run the Chat Completion inference locally on your machine.
 This is useful for debugging, experimentation, testing, and just privacy in general.

 Make sure your .env has an entry for `HUGGINGFACEHUB_API_TOKEN`.